IdanHo/RISCVEmu/README.md

 # RISC-V Emulator
 This is a [RISC-V](https://en.wikipedia.org/wiki/RISC-V) emulator written in C++ for Windows & Linux, using no external libraries (besides the standard c++ library).
-Currently only the RV32I base ISA (besides FENCE), and the M extension are implemented
+Currently only the RV32I base ISA (besides FENCE), the M extension and the Zicsr extension are implemented

 ## How to use
 Binaries for the emulator can be created using: